I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 I had a fire pit outside and people moved between the two locations.
 At one point a little dance party erupted in the tent which made me see that this idea, the same idea I had birthed in 2018 could be viable as a “mini venue”.

 My design mind took over from there.
-I didnt know how much time I had left
+I didn’t know how much time I had left.
+The clock was ticking.

 In May I got “permission”, (more of a nod of the head from the Hausmeister, nothing written down of course) to put up the small 2 m x 6 m workshop tent that had originally built in Mannheim back in 2017, so that I could get back to work and not get rained on.